gubrus50/Minecraft-Development-Tools-Classic/README.md

 <img src="https://github.com/gubrus50/Minecraft-Development-Tools/blob/master/app/images/Minecraft-DT.png"/>

 ## WHAT IS Command Creation?
-<p>Command creation is a smart container that stores many <a href="https://minecraft.gamepedia.com/Command_Block" target="_blank">command blocks</a>.
+Command creation is a smart container that stores many [``command blocks``](https://minecraft.gamepedia.com/Command_Block).
 Most of the modern command creations usually contain a user friendly interface that allows the user to toggle "On" and/or "Off" the commands that are within the container.
 Once activated, those command blocks will then run a series of complex algorythym.
 <br /><br />
 Command creations are usually summoned by one or more command blocks.
 They are found to be useful as they can be easilly and quickly exported to the world.
-This means that you don't have to download a complete new world or a schematic to use them.</p>
+This means that you don't have to download a complete new world or a schematic to use them.

 ---